Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

 Tutorial
 ========

-To show how BiRG works, we will create a recipe for a software called netReg.
+To show how BiRG works, we will create a recipe for a software called kallisto.
-We will start with generating an initial recipe, with basic information about netReg.
+We will start with generating an initial recipe, with basic information about kallisto.
 This recipe will then be given as input to BiRG, which will find the necessary dependencies required to build, test and run the software.

 We assume that you are using the docker image that we provide, but if you have installed BiRG from source, the tutorial still applies, just go directly to `Recipe Initilization`_.